Converting Cubic Inches to Milliliters: A practical guide

 The Conversion Factor: Bridging the Imperial and Metric Gap

-The conversion factor from cubic inches to milliliters is approximately 16.387064 mL per cubic inch.
-This means that one cubic inch is equal to 16.387064 milliliters.
+The conversion factor from cubic inches to milliliters is approximately 16.What this tells us is one cubic inch is equal to 16.In real terms, 387064 mL per cubic inch.
+And 387064 milliliters.
 This factor is derived from the relationship between inches and centimeters (the base unit of length in the metric system), and the cubic relationship between length and volume.

 Specifically: